 B i o g r a p h y

 After the Matura with music as main subject at the Abbey School in Disentis, Switzerland, Quirina left for Antwerp, Belgium, where she studied English, German and Dutch at the University of Antwerp and started studying classical singing at the Royal Conservatory of Antwerp.
-When she got her MA in English literature and finished her teacher training, she returned to her hometown to start teaching various subjects - especially languages - at various schools.
-Then she finally decided to start showing her singing skills, which brought her to participating in more Master Classes and getting a new teacher with Jenny Drivala.
-Quirina began doing more projects and organizing concerts, which finally brought her the much-needed experience and showed her love of music to her audience.
+When she got her MA in English literature and finished her teacher training, she returned to her hometown to teach languages and decided to start showing her singing skills, which brought her to participating in more Master Classes and getting new teachers first with Jenny Drivala and then Anne Williams-King.
+Quirina began doing projects and organizing concerts, which brought her the much-needed experience and showed her love of music to her audience.

 "Without music, life would be a mistake" (F. Nietzsche)